Achievable logoAchievable logo

 Safety of principal

-Safety of principal is a small step up on the risk spectrum from preservation of capital, resulting in large allocations into safe debt securities that have longer time horizons.
-As you already know, more price volatility exists for long term debt securities.
-In most cases, investors with this objective are seeking investments that provide stable income over long periods of time.
-Older investors in retirement are most likely to identify safety of principal as their overall investment objective.
+In most cases, these investors want stable income over long periods of time.
+Older investors in retirement are the most likely to identify safety of principal as their overall investment objective.

 Specific investments suitable for a safety of principal objective include: